-Close links are maintained with the LA support services to ensure that Gosforth Academy makes appropriate provision for children and young people with SEND.
-When it is necessary to contact external agencies, the SENDCO/Assistant SENDCO will make the arrangements and consult with parents/carers accordingly.
-These agencies normally include:-
+- Close links are maintained with the LA support services to ensure that Gosforth

+Academy makes appropriate provision for children and young people with SEND.
+When

+it is necessary to contact external agencies, the SENDCO/Assistant SENDCO will make

+the arrangements and consult with parents/carers accordingly.
+These agencies normally

+include:-

-- Educational Psychologists
+- Educational Psychologists/Single Point of Contact (SENASAP Team)

-- SEND 05

 - SEND Teaching and Support Service

 - School Health/National Health Service

 - Educational Welfare Service

 - Children and Young People's Service

 - Social Care